kev1n999/luna-bot/README.md

 > - Admin commands: Ban
 ---

-# If you want to use as a template/base for your development
+# If you want to use as a template/base for your project
 > Read the **[TEMPLATE.md](https://github.com/kev1n999/luna-bot/blob/main/TEMPLETE.md)**